CenterOfCreativeComputation/CreativeCoding_NodeDev/README.md

 **Steps, create directory structures:**
 1. Install Node
 2. Open your terminal program and navigate to where you want to develop your Node based creative coding projects,
-3. Type: mkdir nodeDev (or name you want to use for your Node based dev work)
+3. Type: `mkdir CreativeCoding_NodeDev` (or name you want to use for your Node based dev work)
 4. Type: `cd nodeDev`
 5. Type: `npm init -y`
 6. `mkdir src dist`